TimShawa/touchbuttons-plugin-godot3/README.md

 - Pass Screen Drag (in "click" press mode): Button forwards any recieved screen drag input event with `drag_input` signal.
 - TouchButtons use **TouchButtonGroup**s instead of native ButtonGroup resource, because ButtonGroups support only built-in Buttons.

-**Note:** *In the plugin version for Godot 3.x mouse responsibility is kinda wierd in visual and also perhaps in behavior.
-This issue have not been noticed in the version for Godot 4.*

 ## Added items:
 - **TouchBaseButton**: base for all touchscreen buttons
 - **TouchGroupButton**: resource for setup touchscreen buttons as radio